alessandrodondarini/tweet-virality-prediction/README.md

 ### Project Overview

-Using a **quartile-based division**, we classify tweet virality into four categories:
+Using a **quartile-based division** of the retweet count ditribution, we classify tweet virality into four categories:
 `unpopular`, `average`, `popular`, and `super popular`.

 We then perform exploratory data analysis by plotting the distributions of relevant features, and conduct feature engineering to uncover potential hidden patterns in the tweets, such as: